shirosweets/awesome-wm-widgets/_widgets/spotify-widget.md

 git clone https://gist.github.com/fa6258f3ff7b17747ee3.git
 cd ./fa6258f3ff7b17747ee3
 chmod +x sp
+# This widget will work by default if the binary is in the system PATH
 sudo cp ./sp /usr/local/bin/
+# Alternatively, you may save the binary anywhere and supply the path via this widget's sp_bin argument:
+# cp ./sp ~/.config/awesome/scripts/
 ```

 Then clone repo under **~/.config/awesome/** and add widget in **rc.lua**: